Centara Grand at Central Plaza Ladprao Bangkok

-Centara Grand at Central Plaza Ladprao Bangkok is a 607-room hotel in Bangkok, Thailand adjacent to CentralPlaza Lardprao.
+Centara Grand at Central Plaza Ladprao Bangkok is a 607-room hotel in Bangkok, Thailand adjacent to Central Ladprao.

-It opened in 1982 as the 2Hyatt Central Plaza Bangkok.
+It opened in 1982 as the Hyatt Central Plaza Bangkok.
 It was later managed by Central Hotel & Resorts, then rebranded to Sofitel Centara Grand Bangkok.
 In 2011, Accor, parent company of Sofitel, did not renew their management contract with Centara Hotels & Resorts, which owns the hotel and they assumed direct management.
 Nearby is a large convention center.